Welcome to the Dark Ride Database

 1.5 Rollercoaster

-The third category of the Dark Ride Database devotes itself to what we call ‘show rides’.
-These are rides that are completely enclosed, but do not feature a transportation system.
-Instead, they focus on a certain type of show (that varies between types) and tell a story.
+The definition of a show ride is a ride that is completely enclosed, but do not feature a transportation system.
+Instead, they do need to feature a certain ride system, though this ride system does not move guests along a ride path.
+Show rides focus on a certain type of show (that varies between types) and tell a story.
 Show rides are often highly immersive and contain a special ride system to simulate a certain feeling or vision.
 Rides that do not feature a ride system (walk-throughs, fun houses and standing theatres) are excluded from this category.

 There is a more strict rule for simulators that revolve around VR to qualify for the database.
 A VR simulator only qualifies for an entry if the storytelling reaches beyond the multimedia (such as the use of a pre-show).

-A Flying Theatre is a specific type of motion simulator that deserves its own entry.
-People are sitting above each other instead of behind.
-Flying Theatres usually show movies that give its riders the sensation of flying.
+A Flying Theatre is a specific type of motion simulator that is characterised by a large dome screen.
+Riders are placed in multiple rows facing the screen, generally showing movies that give its riders the sensation of flying.

-The most common version of the show ride is the 3D film.
-It is usually a theatre with seats that serve as a cinema.
-You will need to put on 3D glasses to view the film.
+A 3D film is a ride using a cinema-like setting for riders to watch a movie using 3D glasses.
+A 3D film is also a show ride, as some of these installations contain immersive storytelling via pre-shows and theming.
 A 3D theater with movement in the chairs (reaching from freedom movement to vibrations) will qualify for an entry in this category.
-3D theaters without moving chairs are excluded from the database because of the lack of a ride system.
+3D theaters without moving chairs are excluded from the database because of the lack of a dedicated ride system.

 Websites and parkmaps may list a 3D film under the film that is showing.
 If the theatre has a specific name, usually found on the building (such as “3D Cinema”), we prefer to refer to that name instead.

 An indoor ride does not automatically qualify as a (semi-)dark ride.
 To qualify, the ride must contain at least two scenes.
-There can be a lot of discussion on the definition of a scene and in the end there still can be a thin line between a qualification or not.
-Sometimes it is also the way the ride feels.
-However, we have made some characteristics that could define a scene.
+There can be a lot of discussion on the definition of a scene.
+The Dark Ride Database uses the characteristics below to define a scene.

 With these characteristics, we try to filter rides that contain attributes along the ride, from those that contain real scenes.
 Not every scene in a dark ride will contain all the elements listed above, but usually a dark ride will contain all of them at some point.
 Indoor rollercoasters like Vogel Rok (Efteling, Netherlands) and Hyperspace Mountain (Disneyland Paris, France) pass attributes during the ride, but lack a real scene inside its own room.